decoverto/decoverto/README.md

 ### Using js objects instead of strings

-Sometimes instead of serializing your data to a string you might want to get a normal javascript object.
+Sometimes instead of stringifying data you might want to get a normal javascript object.
 This can be especially useful when working with a framework like angular which does the stringification for you or when you want to stringify using a different library then a builtin `JSON.stringify`.

 To do that DecoratedJSON exposes `toPlainJson` and friends.
 The return value is the one that is normally passed to stringification.
-For deserialization all `parse` methods apart from strings also accept javascript objects.
+For conversion from JSON; all `parse` methods apart from strings also accept javascript objects.

 ### Options

-#### onDeserialized and beforeSerialization
+#### afterFromJson and beforeToJson

-On `@jsonObject` you can specify name of methods to be called before serializing the object or after it was deserialized.
+On `@jsonObject` you can specify name of methods to be called before converting the object to JSON and after it was converted from JSON.
 This method can be a static method or instance member.
 In case you have static and member with the same name - the member method is preferred.

-#### serializer and deserializer
+#### toJson and fromJson

-On `@jsonMember` decorator family you can provide your own functions to perform custom serialization and deserialization.
-This is similar to
-[mapped types](#mapping-types) but only applies to the property on which it is declared.
+On `@jsonMember` decorator family you can provide your own functions to perform custom conversion.
+This is similar to [mapped types](#mapping-types) but only applies to the property on which it is declared.
 The example below is used to fix up data on parsing.

 ```typescript